Analects: Education

-His primary goal in educating his students was to produce ethically well-cultivated men who would carry themselves with gravity, speak correctly, and demonstrate consummate integrity in all things (Analects 12.11; see also 13.3).
-He was willing to teach anyone regardless of social class, as long as they were sincere, eager, and tireless to learn (Analects 7.7; 15.38).
+His primary goal in educating his students was to produce ethically well-cultivated men who would carry themselves with gravity, speak correctly, and demonstrate consummate integrity in all things (§12.11; see also §13.3).
+He was willing to teach anyone regardless of social class, as long as they were sincere, eager, and tireless to learn (§7.7; §15.38).
 He is traditionally credited with teaching three thousand students, though only seventy are said to have mastered what he taught.
 He taught practical skills, but regarded moral self-cultivation as his most important subject.

 Chapters

 The traditional titles given to each chapter are mostly an initial two or three incipits.
 In some cases a title may indicate a central theme of a chapter, but it is inappropriate to regard a title as a description or generalization of the content of a chapter.
 Chapters in the Analects are grouped by individual themes, but the chapters are not arranged in a way as to carry a continuous stream of thoughts or ideas.
 The themes of adjacent chapters are completely unrelated to each other.
 Central themes recur repeatedly in different chapters, sometimes in exactly the same wording and sometimes with small variations.

 Chapter 10 contains detailed descriptions of Confucius's behaviors in various daily activities.
 Voltaire and Ezra Pound believed that this chapter demonstrated how Confucius was a mere human.
 Simon Leys, who recently translated the Analects into English and French, said that the book may have been the first in human history to describe the life of an individual, historic personage.
 Elias Canetti wrote: "Confucius's Analects is the oldest complete intellectual and spiritual portrait of a man.
 It strikes one as a modern book; everything it contains and indeed everything it lacks is important."

 Chapter 20, "Yao Yue", particularly the first verse, is bizarre in terms of both language and content.
 In terms of language, the text appears to be archaic (or a deliberate imitation of the archaic language of the Western Zhou) and bears some similarity with the language of the speeches in the Shujing.
 In terms of the content, the passage appears to be an admonition by Yao to Shun on the eve of Yao's abdication, which seems to be only tangentially related to Confucius and his philosophy.
 Moreover, there appear to be some problems with the text's continuity, and scholars have speculated that parts of the text were lost in the process of transmission and possibly transmitted with errors in the order.
-The fragmentary nature of the final chapter of the received Lu text has been explained by the "accretion theory", in which the text of the Analects was gradually accreted over a 230-year period, beginning with the death of Confucius and ending suddenly with the conquest of Lu in 249 BCE.
+The fragmentary nature of the final chapter of the received Lu text has been explained by the "accretion theory", in which the text of the Analects was gradually accreted over a 230-year period, beginning with the death of Confucius and ending suddenly with the conquest of Lu in 249 BC.